Everything you need to know about Super Bowl LVI, the most unlikely matchup in history

 Who is favored in Super Bowl LVI?

-As of writing, the Rams are Super Bowl LVI favorites right now, currently favored by four points over the Bengals according to betonline.ag.
+As of writing, the Rams are Super Bowl LVI favorites right now, currently favored by four points over the Bengals according to oddsmakers.

 The over/under for the game is currently set at 50 points.